-As well as the restrictions to travel, women surveyed who opted to order abortion medication online also did so for reasons of "comfort, privacy, and autonomy," the researchers found.
+As well as the restrictions to travel, those surveyed who opted to order abortion medication online also did so for reasons of "comfort, privacy, and autonomy," the researchers found.
 Some feared travelling home while in pain or bleeding after obtaining an abortion in England.
-The majority of women who bought medication online, however, described their fear of being arrested; many hesitated to seek support from friends or family.
+The majority of those who bought medication online, however, described their fear of being arrested; many hesitated to seek support from friends or family.

 A 36-year-old, who has five children, told the researchers, "I never slept for weeks tracing that parcel.
 Oh my god, it was a scary time, and I probably never settled for even a week after receiving it, because I was so scared that the police were going to land on my door."
-Other women had their parcels seized by Customs, or feared they'd arrive too late to be effective.
+Others had their parcels seized by Customs, or feared they'd arrive too late to be effective.

 The study also reports a degree of confusion and misinformation about abortion laws in Northern Ireland.
-A 20-year-old woman who ordered abortion medication said that she didn't tell a doctor about her plans because she assumed they'd report her to police, while another believed she wouldn't qualify for an abortion despite her health issues and ordered medication online (she ultimately received an abortion in Northern Ireland).
+A 20-year-old who ordered abortion medication said that she didn't tell a doctor about her plans because she assumed they'd report her to police, while another believed she wouldn't qualify for an abortion despite her health issues and ordered medication online (she ultimately received an abortion in Northern Ireland).

 Some doctors neglect to give their patients information on clinics in England, the researchers found.
-"The doctor just gave me unplanned pregnancy counselling but said that there was nothing that could be done," a 35-year-old woman said.
+"The doctor just gave me unplanned pregnancy counselling but said that there was nothing that could be done," a 35-year-old said.
 "It’s very frightening and very demeaning not to be able to control your own health, especially with something that’s life-changing."

 This week, as the Guardian reports, Labour MPs will launch an "ambush" in parliament in an attempt to soften Northern Irish abortion laws, as well as to legalise same-sex marriage in the country.
 And the University of Texas study, its authors say, proves that a change in the law is long overdue.
-"Our findings provide important evidence of the negative impact of the current law on the quality and safety of women’s healthcare in Northern Ireland," the study concludes, "and offer a public health rationale for ending the criminalisation of abortion."
+"Our findings provide important evidence of the negative impact of the current law on the quality and safety of healthcare in Northern Ireland," the study concludes, "and offer a public health rationale for ending the criminalisation of abortion."